How Black Sabbath’s ‘Dio Years’ Highlighted a Brief but Important Era

 "They're the perfect blend, [given] the limitations of only doing three tracks," Dio told MTV.
 "I feel like we covered all the bases.
 And the lyrics are pretty weird.
 Whenever I get back with Sabbath, I seem to have this leash taken off me and I can write as weird as I want to."

-Listen to Black Sabbath Perform 'The Devil Cried'
+Listen to Black Sabbath Perform 'Ear in the Wall'

-Black Sabbath: The Dio Years told the rest of the band's story, underscoring the importance of a period that had – up until the 2013 arrival of 13, Sabbath's long-awaited full-length studio reunion with Osbourne – marked the group's final moment of broad musical relevance.
-Iommi worked with a merry-go-round of replacement singers on the Sabbath albums that followed Live Evil, and Dio's stint seemed to be wrongly conflated with that creative and commercial slide.
-A brief reunion for Dehumanizer had been riven by personal differences too.
+Black Sabbath: The Dio Years told the rest of the band's story, underscoring the importance of a period that had marked the group's final moment of broad musical relevance – up until the 2013 arrival of 13, a long-awaited full-length studio reunion with Osbourne.
+Iommi worked with a merry-go-round of replacement singers on the Black Sabbath albums that followed Live Evil, and Dio's stint seemed to be wrongly conflated with that creative and commercial slide.
+A brief reunion for Dehumanizer had been riven by personal differences, too.

 "The Devil Cried" reached the Top 40 on Billboard's Mainstream Rock charts, and talk inevitably turned to a tour.
 "We started to work together, and it was really so enjoyable," Dio said in that 2006 interview with MTV.
 "After long spaces of time not working with people, you forget how good they are or how much you liked being around them."